 Maine Road Chippy

-Opposite the Etihad Stadium is a somewhat crazy detached house that looks like they forgot to demolish it.
-Still, the Maine Road Chippy – named after the old stadium – is a regular pit stop for many Citizens before or after their club's home games.
-The shop will probably not receive a Michelin star any time soon, but lovers of traditional British stadium food will find what they are looking for here.
+Opposite the Etihad Stadium, you will find a somewhat crazy detached house that looks like they forgot to demolish it.
+However, the Maine Road Chippy – named after the old stadium – is a regular pit stop for many Citizens before or after their club's home games.
+The shop will probably not receive a Michelin star any time soon, but lovers of traditional British stadium food will find what they are looking for.

 Mary D's Beamish Bar

-Due to the location of the Etihad Stadium, the area is not exactly dotted with cozy pubs.
-Those who would like to frame the game with a visit to a real City pub should head to Mary D's Beamish Bar on Grey Mare Lane, right opposite the stadium.
-A great football pub, with shirts of players, images from the history of the club and a picture of the Gallagher brothers.
+Given the location of the Etihad Stadium, the area is not exactly filled with cosy pubs.
+Those who would like to visit a real City pub should head to Mary D's Beamish Bar on Grey Mare Lane, right opposite the stadium.
+A great football pub, with shirts of players, images from the club's history and a picture of the Gallagher brothers from Oasis.

 National Football Museum

-In England, the people are proud of being the inventors of football and we have to hand it to the English: There is no country with such a great and extensive football history as England.
+In England, the people are proud of being the inventors of football and we have to be honest: There is no country with such a great and extensive football history as England.
 It should come as no surprise that the National Football Museum in Manchester is a gem.
-In addition to the many special museum exhibits of English football in general – with the holy grail of the replica of the 1996 World Cup won by England – the museum also has a strong 'local colour', including the oldest surviving FA Cup – won by Manchester City.
+In addition to the many special museum exhibits of English football in general – with the holy grail the replica of the 1996 World Cup won by England – the museum also has a strong 'local colour', including the oldest surviving FA Cup – won by Manchester City.
 The museum is located in the centre of Manchester on Todd Street, right next to Manchester Victoria Station.

 Classic Football Shirt Shop

-An idea so good that you regret that you never came up with it yourself.
-Matt and Doug, two students from Manchester, decided in 2006 to start a business in old football shirts.
-The rest they say, is history.
+A genius idea that is so good, that you wish you thought of it yourself.
+Matt and Doug, two students from Manchester, decided to start a business selling old football shirts in 2006.
+The rest, as they say, is history.
 Classic Football Shirt Shop is world famous on the internet and has now also expanded with two physical stores: One in London and one in Manchester, where it all started.
-You'll find the store in Manchester along busy Deansgate street, on the outside of Barton Arcade shopping centre.
+You'll find the store in Manchester along busy Deansgate Street, outside of the Barton Arcade shopping centre.

 Tickets

-For an English top club it is relatively easy to get tickets for Manchester City.
+For an English top club, it is relatively easy to get tickets for Manchester City.
 Matches against other clubs from the top 6 are a different story, but with everything out there – including Champions League matches – you certainly stand a chance in advance.
 Tickets can be purchased through the club's official website.
-Would you still like to see a top team in the Etihad?
+Would you like to see City play against a top side?
 Then it is best to become a member of the club, this increases your chances considerably.
 A Matchday Membership, with which you compete for match tickets, costs 35 euros.

 How to get there